 Honeysuckle popping workdays at Montezuma are part of the Montezuma Alliance for the Restoration of Species & Habitats (MARSH!) program, a volunteer initiative supporting work by the New York State Department of Environmental Conservation, U.S. Fish and Wildlife Service, and Montezuma Audubon Center to protect and restore nearly 50,000 acres of habitat.
 Past MARSH! volunteers have included students from local high schools, Hobart and William Smith Colleges, SUNY College of Environmental Science and Forestry, and members of Friends of the Montezuma Wetlands Complex.

 “At MARSH! events, we have a lot of fun and we get a lot of great work done,” said Chris Lajewski, director of the Montezuma Audubon Center.
-Chris also said an important part of the MARSH! program is the camaraderie built between volunteers and staff as they all share lunch together after a morning of hard work in the field.
-“This work is a team effort, and having that time to have eat together, continue conversations, and keep learning from each other is very special.
-We truly develop great friendships working together.”
+Chris also said an important part of the MARSH! program is the camaraderie built between volunteers and staff as they all share lunch together—thanks to the generous support of the Friends of the Montezuma Wildlife Complex—after a morning of hard work in the field.
+“This work is a team effort, and having that time to eat together, continue conversations, and keep learning from each other is very special.
+We truly develop great friendships while working together.”

 All the hard work volunteer teams have put into prying up honeysuckle has paid off—in places where honeysuckle and other invasive species have been removed, native vegetation like Mayapple and trillium have begun to repopulate the forest understory.